autopi-io/documentation/docs/cloud/device_management/move_to_dedicated_environment.md

 The above command will ensure the salt-minion configuration is set correctly and restart the salt-minion.

-## 2. Accepting the device in the dedicated environment.
+## 2. Accepting the Device In the Dedicated Environment.

 Lastly, we need to accept the new device's keys.
 You can do that by logging in to your webpage (https://dedicated.autopi.io/#account/devices) and registering your device if it isn't